Development

 cd </path/to/new/virtual/environment>

-source bin/activate # scripts\activate
+source bin/activate # or "scripts\activate" on windows

-pip install --pre --index-url https://test.pypi.org/simple --extra-index-url https://pypi.org/simple moin
+pip install --pre moin

 moin create-instance --path <path/to/new/wikiconfig/dir> # path optional, defaults to CWD